- Professor Emerita, Music Education

 At KU, Hedden teaches graduate and undergraduate courses in music education and founded the KU Youth Chorus (KUYC) in which both undergraduates and graduates work with her in conducting weekly choral rehearsals.
 She is the director of music education and supervises all student teachers/interns.

-In October of 2010, she served as a curriculum consultant for the Vilnius Pedagogical University in Vilnius, Lithuania.
+In October of 2010, she served as a curriculum consultant for the Vilnius Pedagogical University (now the Lithuanian University of Education Sciences) in Vilnius, Lithuania.
 In 2012 she received a Fulbright Scholar Award to return to Lithuania to serve as a curriculum consultant, to teach music education courses, and to conduct research in music education at the Lithuanian University for Educational Sciences in Vilnius.
+In the fall 2015 she received a second Fulbright, the Senior Specialist Award, for work with the undergraduate methods students at Lithuanian University of Education Sciences and collaborate on research with the chair of the music department at LUES, Dr. Asta Rauduvaite.

-In terms of service, Hedden has served as Chair of MENC's Society for General Music, and is currently a member of the editorial board for the Bulletin of the Council for Research in Music Education.
+In terms of service, Hedden has served as Chair of MENC's Society for General Music, as a member of the editorial board for the Bulletin of the Council for Research in Music Education and the Journal of Music Teacher Education.